descandon88/descandon88/README.md

 - 👋 Hi, I’m @descandon88
-- 👀 I’m interested in economics and complexity
+- 👀 I’m interested in Economics and Complexity
-- 🌱 I’m currently learning data science and economics
+- 🌱 I’m currently learning Data Science, Python and Economics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...